billgathen/kawaii-space/README.md

 # Add the modified index.html to the staging area
 git add index.html

-# Amend the last commit without changing its message
-git commit --amend --no-edit

-# The push will proceed after this script finishes
+# The commit will continue with the change included
 ```